The 11 best budget gravel bikes for bikepacking

 What is a Gravel Bike?

 Some say gravel bikes are a mix between the two, but they are actually something more.
-Happy both on tarmac and on mud, gravel bikes are adventure machines giving up a bit of performance in exchange for comfort and durability.
+Happy both on tarmac and on mud, gravel bikes are adventure machines that give up a bit of performance in exchange for comfort and durability.

 The geometry is more relaxed compared to a race bike.
 The head tube is often taller and the head angle is slicker for more relaxed steering (less twitchy than a racing bike, less responsive on technical off-road sections than a cyclocross), somehow similar to that of an aggressive touring bike, a world from which gravel designers drew a lot of inspiration.